awsdocs/aws-codebuild-user-guide/doc_source/build-spec-ref.md

 ```

 In these examples:
-+ A custom environment variable in plain text with the key of `JAVA_HOME` and the value of `/usr/lib/jvm/java-8-openjdk-amd64` is set\.
++ A custom environment variable, in plain text, with the key of `JAVA_HOME` and the value of `/usr/lib/jvm/java-8-openjdk-amd64`, is set\.
 + A custom environment variable named `dockerLoginPassword` you stored in Amazon EC2 Systems Manager Parameter Store is referenced later in build commands by using the key `LOGIN_PASSWORD`\.
 + You cannot change these build phase names\.
 The commands that are run in this example are `apt-get update -y` and `apt-get install -y maven` \(to install Apache Maven\), `mvn install` \(to compile, test, and package the source code into a build output artifact and to install the build output artifact in its internal repository\), `docker login` \(to sign in to Docker with the password that corresponds to the value of the custom environment variable `dockerLoginPassword` you set in Amazon EC2 Systems Manager Parameter Store\), and several `echo` commands\.
 The `echo` commands are included here to show how AWS CodeBuild runs commands and the order in which it runs them\.
 + `files` represents the files to upload to the build output location\.
 In this example, AWS CodeBuild uploads the single file `messageUtil-1.0.jar`\.
 The `messageUtil-1.0.jar` file can be found in the relative directory named `target` in the build environment\.
 Because `discard-paths: yes` is specified, `messageUtil-1.0.jar` is uploaded directly \(and not to an intermediate `target` directory\)\.
 The file name `messageUtil-1.0.jar` and the relative directory name of `target` is based on the way Apache Maven creates and stores build output artifacts for this example only\.
 In your own scenarios, these file names and directories will be different\.